tryton/tryton/trytond/doc/topics/views/index.rst

 An ``action`` opens a window and defines which view to show.

-The views are built from XML that is stored in the :file:`view` directory of the module or in the databases thanks to the model ir.ui.view.
+The views are built from XML that is stored in the :file:`view` directory of the module or in the databases thanks to the `View <model-ir.ui.view>`.

 So generally, they are defined in XML files with this kind of XML where name is the name of the XML file in the :file:`view` directory: